upendrabhattarai/ForLoopsInShell/README.md

 - Understand the concept of Loops in shell scripting.

-- Learn how to automate tasks using for loops.
+- Learn how to automate tasks using `For loop`.

 - Explore the fundamentals and encourage further exploration.